-Back in the Art Deco period, the emerald cut diamond was an extremely popular choice for engagement rings.
-The cutting style featuring stacked terraces and large parallel facets was initially developed for emeralds (green colored gemstones) and was later adapted for diamonds due to its popularity.
+Back in the Art Deco period, the emerald cut diamond was a popular choice for engagement rings.
+The cutting style features stacked terraces and large parallel facets which were adapted from cutting techniques developed for emeralds (green gemstones).

 What really makes an emerald cut nice?

 Emerald cut diamonds usually take on a rectangular outline and chiseled step cuts with straight linear facets.
 They also have “blocked corners” to give the outline a distinct classic appearance.

 As a result of its step cut and parallel faceting structure, emerald cuts don’t bend or reflect light as much as the round diamonds.
 Consequently, this leads to a loss in brilliance and scintillation properties which makes the emerald cut very poor at hiding material flaws present in the rough stone.

 Also, having a huge table facet is like having a big open window which enables you to peer deep into the diamond’s body.
 This means that any inclusions, flaws or color nuances are easier to be picked out compared to the round diamonds.